 Questions for Reflection/Discussion:

-Our second reading this weekend is taken from the first Letter of Saint Paul to the Corinthians.
-In the section we read this weekend Paul, hearing of some rivalries and divisions within the community at Corinth, urges the Corinthians to be “united in the same mind and in the same purpose.”
+Our second reading this weekend is taken from the Letter of Saint Paul to the Ephesians.
+In the section we read this Sunday, Paul exhorts us to “Live as children of the light, for light produces every kind of goodness and righteousness and truth.”

 Questions for Reflection/Discussion: